 When engaging in the division of property and assets, we will help you understand the different forms of discovery and the issues related to gathering the information you need to make an informed decision in a complex situation.
 With a comprehensive picture of your finances, we can better protect what is rightfully yours while pursuing what is most important to you.
 We will review your records, analyze your income, debts and other assets, all while taking appropriate steps toward ensuring that nothing is overlooked or hidden by your spouse.
 Below are a few methods we may use to obtain pertinent information during the discovery process:

-As a certified family law mediator, parenting investigator and parenting coordinator, Attorney DeAnn Pladson brings together the experience and credentials necessary to help you and your family through even the most complex divorce proceedings.
-By looking at potential alternative dispute resolution (ADR) strategies like mediation or collaborative divorce, she can help you find opportunities to save time, costs and alleviate much of the stress that comes from litigating these types of cases.
-However, if litigation is unavoidable, Attorney Pladson and our team are well-equipped and prepared to take your case as far as it needs to go.
+As certified family law mediators and parenting investigators, Attorneys DeAnn Pladson and Kristen Hushka bring together the experience and credentials necessary to help you and your family through even the most complex divorce proceedings.
+By looking at potential alternative dispute resolution (ADR) strategies like mediation or collaborative divorce, we can help you find opportunities to save time, costs and alleviate much of the stress that comes from litigating these types of cases.
+However, if litigation is unavoidable, Attorneys Pladson and Hushka and our team are well-equipped and prepared to take your case as far as it needs to go.

 One of the most contentious issues in a divorce can be the division of property and other marital assets.
 At Pladson Law Office, our goal is to help you achieve an equitable property distribution through the protection and discovery of assets.
 Our attorneys, DeAnn Pladson and Kristen Hushka, will work closely with you, take the time to fully understand and evaluate your finances and goals, and ultimately develop a strategy for achieving those goals through the most efficient and effective means possible.